davidtwco/rfcs/text/0000-build-std.md

 [rationale-cargo-index-shadowing]: #why-can-builtin_deps-shadow-other-packages-in-the-registry

-While `crates.io` forbids certain crate names including `std`, `alloc` and `core`, third party registries may allow it without a warning.
+While `crates.io` forbids certain crate names including `std`, `alloc` and `core`, third party registries may allow them without a warning.
 The schema needs a way to refer to packages with the same name either in the registry or builtin, which `builtin_deps` allows.

 `builtin_deps` names are not allowed to shadow names of packages in `deps` as these would conflict when passed to rustc via `--extern`.